Marion Kennedy

 Marion Grace Kennedy (23 November 1836 – 11 January 1914) was a British classical scholar.
 She was a supporter of women's suffrage and higher education for women.
 She was born too early to take advantage of women's higher education and her father took the credit for some of her work.
 She helped to found and then worked for Newnham College, Cambridge, where her ideas shaped its constitution.

 Life

-Kennedy was the second child and the first born of her family in Shrewsbury where her father was headmaster of Shrewsbury School.
+Kennedy was the second child of her family, and the first to be born in Shrewsbury, where her father was headmaster of Shrewsbury School.
 Her parents were Janet and Benjamin Hall Kennedy and her elder sister was called Charlotte and she too would campaign for women's suffrage.
 Her father was inspiring, but her mother was the organised one who managed the family's money.
 She was known in the family as 'Maisie'.